wiztools/wiz-cliparse/README.md

 }
 ```

-Note, both the retrievals above will return an array if the option `multiArg` is set to true.
+Note, both the retrievals above will return an array if the option `multiArg` is set to `true`.
 Otherwise, it returns the last string that is set.

 ### Configure and display `help`